SangeethaKannas/dsa/DSASyllabus.md

 Day 2
 -- Study Basic Concepts of Array and get familiar with List DS in the programming language you chose.
--- Reverse the array in place (space complexity should be constant)
-Input —>> 3,5,9,4,2
+-- Reverse the array in place (space complexity should be constant) Input —>> 3,5,9,4,2
 Output —>> 2,4,9,5,3
 -- Insert an element in between of array

 Day 3 and Day 4

-Understand Quick Sort, Merge
-Sort, Insertion Sort and Selection
+Understand Quick Sort, Merge Sort, Insertion Sort and Selection Sort Implement them all in JS
-Sort
-Implement them all in your fav programming language

 Day 5
-Understand Binary Search
+Understand Binary Search Algorithm
-Algorithm
-Search an element in the Sorted
+Search an element in the Sorted Array
-Array
 Leetcode Question 33 -->Search in Rotated Sorted Array Leetcode Question 50 -->
-Implement pow(x, n), which
-calculates x raised to the power n (i.e., xn)
+Implement pow(x, n), which calculates x raised to the power n (i.e., xn)

 Day 6

 Understand 2D matrix/ @D Arrays
 Search a 2D Matrix Leetcode 74
 Set Matrix to Zero —> Leetcode 73
 Pascals Triangle —> Leetcode 118
 Rotate Matrix —> Leetcode 48

 Day 7